GotRobotFTC5037/CenterStageCRI24/README.md

 ## NOTICE

 This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.
-CAD is not better
+CAD is not better and
 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 ## Requirements
 To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.
  HGI
 To program your robot in Blocks or OnBot Java, you do not need Android Studio.

 ## Getting Started